czajkuba/Cifar10/README.md

-# Cifar10
+# DL with Dataworkshop
-First model using Cifar10 dataset
+Practicing deep neural networks image recognition task with Dataworkshop challenge using CIFAR10 dataset and cats dogs from google.